jorgenponder/whos-talking/README.md

 ## Install SpeechBrain

-Thirs project relies on SpeechBrain.
+This project relies on SpeechBrain.
 Here is one way to install it.
 It's not the smartest way to do it but I prefer to specify the way I did that worked, instead of an optimized way I haven't tried yet.
 Instructions for Ubuntu, but should work under most OSes.

 Make a directory with virtualenv: